This article is an easy-reading version of our Physicality article.

 This article describes physicality, or the things that make up what is physical, what those things are doing when they are not physical (when they are ‘hiding’!), how things can behave fairly consistently, and then seem to randomly interact.

 Quantum field theory is a statistical method, which does not usually tell you want happens in an exact experimental configuration.
 Instead, it quantifies the possible results you might get from similar configurations including some unknowns.
 It uses fields to contain energy and states, optionally-charged fermions, force-carrying particles to communicate between fermions, and coupling constants to define how much of one quantity transfers to another entity.
-Quantum mechanics is non-deterministic, in that it does not tell you exactly what nor when your result will be, for any given input.
+Quantum mechanics, as used in this way, with the unknowns included, is non-deterministic, in that it does not tell you exactly what nor when your result will be, for any given input.

 Our design is deterministic, and it claims to be able to hold all information that can define a system, such that its future states can be computed from a complete description, if you’re lucky enough to have one.
 Analytically, we can rebuild the constructs that QM enjoys, like fields, vacuum, wavefunctions, etc.